 Picturing the geographical significance of the Arctic Ocean in relation to this passage is best done with a globe.
 A view over the top of the world reveals the true immensity of this ocean.
 That view also reveals an ocean almost completely surrounded by landmasses, with Nares Strait providing one of its few outlets.
 On a summers day in the not too distant future, the Northern Hemisphere’s last scraps of sea ice will leave the Arctic Ocean through this Strait, each floe on a path of no return.

-Nares Strait is narrow, and in the summer, when the ice breaks up, an incredible rush of sea ice flows into the channel.
-That ice floats south, past rugged polar mountains that rise above both eastern and western shores.
+In the summer, when the ice breaks up, an incredible rush of sea ice flows into this channel.
+The ice floats south, past rugged polar mountains that rise above both eastern and western shores.
 Above the peaks, the Greenland Icecap glistens in the sun.
-Massive glaciers terminate in the Strait, and the crash of icebergs breaking into the sea can be heard for miles.
+Massive glaciers terminate along the coastline, and the crash of icebergs calving into the sea can be heard for miles.
 These new icebergs join the pack ice in the southward drift.
-With icebound shores and an abundance of marine wildlife, this is truly a dynamic place, a spectacular setting for a wilderness expedition.
+With icebound shores and an abundance of marine wildlife, Nares Strait is a dynamic place to study sea ice, and a truly spectacular setting for a wilderness expedition.